kaelig/sass-safe-get-function/README.md

 # Safe `get-function()` for Sass [![Build Status](https://travis-ci.org/kaelig/sass-safe-get-function.svg?branch=master)](https://travis-ci.org/kaelig/sass-safe-get-function)

-`safe-get-function` is a utility that helps you write code compatible with Sass 3.3.x, 3.4.x, 3.5.x and up, as well as node-sass.
-It is particularly useful to authors of libraries, frameworks and advanced Sass utilities.
+`safe-get-function` is a utility that allows you to write code using `get-function` today.
+It is particularly useful to authors of libraries, frameworks and other utilities who want to make their code compatible with past, present and future versions of Sass.

+`call($name)` is deprecated in favor of `call(get-function($name))` with the introduction of first-class functions in Sass 3.5.0.

-First-class functions were introduced in Sass 3.5.0, deprecating `call($name)` in favor of `call(get-function($name))`.
-The official recommendation is to update your code to use `get-function` right away to get ready for Sass 4.0.0, which unfortunately breaks in older versions of Sass. `safe-get-function` was created to allow authors to write code compatible with older and future versions at the same time.
+[The official recommendation](http://blog.sass-lang.com/posts/809572-sass-35-release-candidate) is to update your code to get ready for Sass 4.0.0 and use `get-function` as soon as Sass 3.5.0 is released.
+Not only you'd have to wait for Sass 3.5.0 to get released, but you'd also be writing code that doesn't work in older versions of Sass. `safe-get-function` was created to allow authors to write code compatible with older and future versions at the same time.

 ## Usage